vovapasko/dmc-front/techdoc.md

 - ng-select
 	> Prety good select input, well understable
 - ngrx/core
 	> Redux-like-angular-alternative.
-If you have used redux in React.js projects you know what it means, but if you haven't
+If you have used redux in React.js projects you know what it means, but if you have not read [this](https://redux.js.org/introduction/getting-started)
+- alife-file-to-base64
+	> Upload and

 We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.